 Quick Tips On How To Gain Weight And Muscle With A Fast Metabolism

-- Consuming foods rich in calories
+- Consuming energy-dense foods

 - Increasing the number of meals you eat in a day